artificialsolutions/tie-api-example-ios/README.md

 ## Prerequisites
 * You need to know the engine URL of a published bot.
-* Grant Microphone usage and Speech Recognition to enable voice commands on the app
+* Grant microphone and Speech Recognition access to enable voice commands on the app

 ## Installation
 * Clone the repository.